MOTHER'S DAY SPECIALS! SHOW ME MORE

 14 June 2024

-Discover the wonders of sashiko with Japanese embroidery star Sashikonami!
-Create your own embellished items with detailed designs in vibrant colours.
+Explore the wonders of sashiko with Japanese embroidery star Sashikonami!
+Learn to create your own embellished items with detailed designs in vibrant colors.

-The combination of diverse designs, practical projects and clear instructions make Colourful Sashiko a valuable resource for anyone interested in traditional Japanese embroidery with a vibrant modern twist.
+The combination of diverse designs, practical projects, and clear instructions could make it a valuable resource for anyone interested in traditional Japanese embroidery.

 By: